Longtime Facebook exec Adam Mosseri new head of Instagram

-NEW YORK (AP) — Facebook is naming Adam Mosseri, a 10-year veteran at the company, as the head of Instagram.
+NEW YORK (AP) — Facebook has named Adam Mosseri, a 10-year veteran at the company, as the head of Instagram.

 The appointment comes after the photo-sharing app's co-founders resigned last week without giving a clear reason.
 Kevin Systrom, Instagram's CEO, and Mike Krieger, its other co-founder, announced Mosseri's appointment Monday on the company blog.